tjjd4/evm-mcp-server/README.md

 To modify or extend the server:

-1. Add new operations in the appropriate file under `src/core/operations/`
+1. Add new services in the appropriate file under `src/core/services/`
 2. Register new tools in `src/core/tools.ts`
 3. Register new resources in `src/core/resources.ts`
 4. Add new network support in `src/core/chains.ts`